ALex-Hwang/obsidian_notes/Linux/Ch6. Processes.md

 A process is an instance of an executing program.

 A program is a file containing a range of information:
-- *Binary format identification*: metainformation describing the format of the format of the executable file.
+- *Binary format identification*: meta information describing the format of the format of the executable file.
 - *Machine-language instructions*: encode the algorithm of the program.
 - *Program entry-point address*
 - *Data*: The program file contains values used to initialize variables and also literal constants used by the program.